Colleges by Location

 Campus Life

 Not everything at Florida Polytechnic University is about learning and grades: campus life is an essential part of your educational experience.
-Find out some details about social life at Florida Polytechnic University.
+Check out some info about students' life at Florida Polytechnic University.

 Its campus is 176 acres in size.